 - Lignans are antioxidants that fight against free radical damage, making flaxseed a great anti-ager and hormone balancer.
 However, it is important to note that lignans are only available in the ground flaxseed form, and not in the oil.
 The process of making the oil removes them.

-- A rich source of vitamins, minerals, and omega-3 fatty acids nourish and promote healthy hair and skin.
+- Flax seeds are a rich source of vitamins, minerals, and omega-3 fatty acids to nourish and promote healthy hair and skin.
 These include calcium, zinc, magnesium, iron and protein.

 - Evidence suggests that flaxseed lowers cholesterol, and a low cholesterol is important for a decreased risk of heart disease and stroke.

-- Antiviral and antibacterial lignans help to prevent the onset of colds and flus.
+- Lignans are Antiviral and antibacterial which can prevent the onset of colds and flus.

-- Polyphenols in flaxseed may help detox candida and yeast in the body by supporting the growth of probiotics in the gut.
+- Polyphenols in flaxseed may aid in detox of candida and excess yeast in the body by supporting the growth of probiotics in the gut.

-- Supports healthy digestion and can provide relief for those suffering with digestive problems, such as Crohn's disease.
-Flaxseed is a rich source of fibre that provides friendly bacteria in the colon so that your system can cleanse waste.
+- Supports healthy digestion by providing relief for those suffering with digestive problems, such as Crohn's disease.
+Flaxseed is a source of insoluble fibre that feeds friendly bacteria in the colon to support cleansing of waste.
 Flaxseed is also commonly consumed for constipation in order to pass daily bowel movements.

 - The Journal of Nutrition published a study stating that flaxseeds may support weight loss and help to combat obesity.
-The healthy fats and fibre found in flaxseed can possibly stop you from feeling hungry.
+The healthy fats and fibre found in flaxseed can increase satiety and therefore may reduce excessive hunger.

-- Supports heart health by providing nutrients that are essential for a healthy heart, including fibre, healthy fats, and plant-based protein.
+- Supporting heart health by providing nutrients that are essential for a healthy heart, such as fibre, healthy fats, and plant-based protein.
 Research suggests that hemp can improve cardiovascular health and high blood pressure.

-- Researchers found that consuming hempseed oil could possibly lower the survival rate of MH7A rheumatoid arthritis synovial cells, concluding that hemp seed can help manage arthritis symptoms.
+- Management of arthritis symptoms - researchers found that consuming hempseed oil could possibly lower the survival rate of MH7A rheumatoid arthritis synovial cells.
 They stated that it can even promote cell death at the right doses.
 You can find this study published in the Journal of Ethnopharmacology.

-- Hemp seeds high content of insoluble and soluble fibre promotes healthy digestive health by keeping the gastrointestinal system regular and provides relief from constipation.
+- Hemp seeds high content of both insoluble and soluble fibre promoting a healthy digestive system and keeping the gastrointestinal system regular - providing relief from constipation.

 - Keep you fuller for longer - because of the high fibre content in hempseeds, this can can keep you fuller for longer to reduce eating excessive calories.
 It has been recommended by nutritionists that by adding hempseeds to your breakfast, you can keep yourself fuller for longer, and curb hunger pangs throughout the day.
 This can help promote weight loss.

 - As a rich source of the omega-6 fatty acid, gamma-linolenic acid (GLA), hemp seed has been known to support hormone health and manage symptoms of PMS.

-- Hemp seeds are nature's best source of energy with four tablespoons containing 15g essential fats, 15g protein, 2.4g fibre, 4.5g carbohydrates and no cholesterol.
+- Hemp seeds are one of nature's best sources of energy with four tablespoons containing 15g essential fats, 15g protein, 2.4g fibre, 4.5g carbohydrates and no cholesterol.
 If you are feeling fatigued, try adding hemp seeds to your breakfast instead of grabbing a sugary energy bar, which might have the opposite effect with a sugar crash.

 Are Flax Seed and Hemp Seed the Same?

-As both are a complete protein, this means that both contain all 9 of the essential amino acids that the body can make on its own.
+Both Flax Seed and Hemp Seed are complete proteins, this means that both contain all 9 of the essential amino acids that the body can make on its own.
 However, hemp seed is a higher plant source of essential fatty acid.